 The proportion of abnormal embryos, which is 51.8% in the age group below 35 years, increases continuously to literally 77.9% at 41-42 years.
 One needs to consider that only day 5 embryos (blastocysts) were examined; when testing embryos on day 3 like in previous years, even 90% would have been abnormal at 42 years of age.
-This underscores that waiting until day 5 alone eliminates many embryos with unsuitable genetic code, avoiding futile embryo transfers.
+This underscores that waiting until day 5 alone eliminates many embryos with unsuitable chromosomal content, avoiding futile embryo transfers.

-Next, the Spanish investigators examined the effects of transferring only genetically normal embryos.
+Next, the Spanish investigators examined the effects of transferring only chromosomally normal embryos.
 The effects are impressive (see graph above): even women over 40 can have pregnancy rates around 60% (as opposed to only 20% without PGT-A) and hardly suffer miscarriages.
 Obviously, the prerequisite is to have a suitable embryo at all:

 The high pregnancy rate of 60% in women aged 41-42 obviously comes at a price: only 59.6 percent could have an embryo transfer, while the other 40% - having spent more than 10'000 CHF - just received the sad news that no single suitable embryo had developped.
 PGT-A is merely a selection tool, which provides the couples an «open visor» and sometimes brutally honest information about the quality of their embryos.
 However, I am impressed time and again how Swiss couples rather assume the additional cost than having transferred embryos without the ghost of a chance.

-The «de-selection» of genetically abnormal embryos induced political and ethical opposition.
+The «de-selection» of chromosomally abnormal embryos induced political and ethical opposition.
 Is it correct that PGS enables us to cold-heartedly eliminate embryos which could have lived?
 To find the answer, we need to look at another graph.

 In a study from New York, 1069 embryos with numerical maldistribution of chromosomes were examined.